any-docs/css/content/guides/animations/animatable_properties/index.md

   - The property is not animatable.
 It is not processed when listed in an animation keyframe and is unaffected by transitions.

     > [!NOTE]
-    > An animation effect targeting only properties that are not animatable will still exhibit the usual behavior for an animation effect (E.g., firing the {{DOMXref("Element/animationstart_event", "animationstart")}} event).
+    > An animation effect targeting only properties that are not animatable will still exhibit the usual behavior for an animation effect (E.g., firing the `animationstart` event).

 - Discrete
   - The property's values are not additive, and interpolation swaps from the start value to the end value at `50%`.
 Specifically, denoting by `p` the progress value: